Construction Loans Australia: The Complete Guide

 Fairbanks Tip

-Always get your building contract reviewed by an independent solicitor before signing.
+Always get your building contract reviewed by a qualified solicitor before signing.
 Builder contracts are heavily weighted in the builder's favour — understanding variation clauses, PC sum allowances, and completion definitions can save you tens of thousands.
 Your Fairbanks broker can refer you to a construction-specialist conveyancer.

 Ready to take the next step?

-Talk to a Fairbanks broker — it's free
+Talk to a Fairbanks broker — no cost to you

 Get personalised advice on your situation.
 No obligation, no pressure.